Martin Nguyen: ONE Championship

 In the promotional debut, Nguyen faced Rocky Batolbatol on 7 November 2014, at ONE FC: Battle of Lions.
 He won the fight via a rear-naked choke submission in the second round.

-Nguyen faced Marat Gafurov, replacing Jadamba Narantungalag for the interim ONE Featherweight World Championship, on 27 September 2015, at ONE: Odyssey of Champions.
+Nguyen was scheduled to face Bashir Ahmad on 27 September 2015, at ONE: Odyssey of Champions.
+However, Nguyen was instead to face Marat Gafurov for the interim ONE Featherweight World Championship.
 He lost the bout via a rear-naked choke submission in the first round.

 Nguyen faced Edward Kelly on 13 November 2015, at ONE: Pride of Lions.
 He won the fight via a doctor stoppage technical knockout in the first round.

 Nguyen faced Li Kai Wen on 15 April 2016, at ONE: Global Rivals.
 He won the fight via technical knockout in the first round.

 Nguyen faced Christian Lee on 13 August 2016, at ONE: Heroes of the World.
 He won the fight via a guillotine choke technical submission in the first round.

 Nguyen faced Kazunori Yokota on 14 January 2017, at ONE: Quest for Power.
 He won the fight via knockout in the first round.

-ONE Featherweight World Champion
+Two-division champion

 Nguyen faced Marat Gafurov for the ONE Featherweight World Championship on 18 August 2017, at ONE: Quest for Greatness.
 He won the bout and title via knockout in the second round.

 Nguyen faced Eduard Folayang for the ONE Lightweight World Championship on 10 November 2017, at ONE: Legends of the World.
-He won the bout via knockout in the second round and make his first double champion history.
+He won the bout via knockout in the second round, making him the first simultaneous two-division champion in ONE history.

 Nguyen faced Bibiano Fernandes for the ONE Bantamweight World Championship on 24 March 2018, at ONE: Iron Will.
 He lost the bout via split decision.

 In his first title defense, Nguyen faced Christian Lee on 18 May 2018, at ONE: Unstoppable Dreams.
 He won the bout via split decision.

 Nguyen faced Kevin Belingon for the interim ONE Bantamweight World Championship on 27 July 2018, at ONE: Reign of Kings.
 He lost the bout via unanimous decision.

 On 28 September 2018, it was announced that Nguyen vacated the ONE Lightweight World Championship due to suffering an injury in training, rendering him unable to defend the title.

 In the second title defense, Nguyen faced Jadamba Narantungalag on 12 April 2019, at ONE: Roots of Honor.
 He won the bout via a flying knee knockout in the second round.

 In the third title defense, Nguyen faced Koyomi Matsushima on 2 August 2019, at ONE: Dawn of Heroes.
 He won the bout via technical knockout in the second round.

 Nguyen defense the title against Thanh Le on 30 October 2020, at ONE: Inside the Martix.
 He lost the bout and title via technical knockout in the third round.